 Teaching and writing about self inquiry through Advaita (Jnana Yoga) to attain Self-Realization

-We started NEEV Trust, a social work organization in 2006; the Centre for Self Inquiry came into existence only in 2017, after about a decade of work done in the areas of social work and education through NEEV Trust.
+We started NEEV Trust, a social work organization in 2006; the Centre for Self Inquiry came into existence only in 2017, after about a decade of work done in the areas of social work and education through NEEV Trust and my self inquiry.
 Our aim throughout these years was to create a transformation in the world.
-However, through all our experiences and reflections we found that the cause of all suffering is not in the outside but in our self.
-We realized that no amount of changes in the systems and structures of the outer world can end suffering at the root level.
-So in 2017, we closed down all our educational and social activities to focus on self inquiry; and help others in the same journey, through NEEV Centre for Self Inquiry.
-Neev Herbal Handmade Soaps continues to run as a means of our livelihood.
+However, through all my experiences and reflections I found that the cause of all suffering is not in the outside but in our self.
+I realized that no amount of changes in the systems and structures of the outer world can end suffering at the root level.
+So in 2017, I closed down all my educational and social activities to focus on self inquiry and help others in the same journey, through NEEV Centre for Self Inquiry.
+Neev Herbal Handmade Soaps continues to be run by Shikha.

 My journey of Self inquiry